Battle of Kunduz (2015): Sustained fighting

 After a week-long standoff following the initial assault, government troops began an offensive on 7 May against Taliban fighters, which had largely grouped to the south of Kunduz in the Gul Tepa district.
 By late May, about 3,000 Afghan troops had arrived in the area, with Taliban strength estimated at 2,000 fighters, including militants from the Islamic State of Iraq and the Levant (ISIS) and the Islamic Movement of Uzbekistan.
 The surge of government troops forced the Taliban fighters to about 15 km from Kunduz, back from their closest approach about 2 km from the city earlier in the offensive.

 A Taliban counteroffensive in June brought insurgent fighters into the Char Dara District, several miles from Kunduz.
 On 21 June, a Taliban spokesman said that it had taken complete control of the district, and had captured local police officers.
 A spokesman for the Kunduz District police force disputed the claim, saying that while there had indeed been fighting in the district, the Taliban only controlled about half of it and had not captured any police.
 Throughout July, the Taliban continued to make gains, capturing towns outside Kunduz and in the Khan Abad District to the southeast.
 According to the commander of a local militia allied with the government, about 2,000 local militia members and government troops had been forced to retreat, as the Afghan government had failed to dispatch reinforcements and supplies.
-Also ISAF air power was not used to assist them.
+The lack of assistance from ISAF air power made the battle even tougher for pro-government forces.